ccnmtl/compiled/content/articles/a-range-input-for-scientific-applications.md

 This method was pointed out by zcorpan on StackOverflow:
 [stackoverflow.com/a/51988783/173630](https://stackoverflow.com/a/51988783/173630), I've just adapted it for my use case.

+The `onInput()` function is the key method that limits the input.
+I added the mousedown, mouseup, and mousemove handlers later to track the dragging state.
+That makes the slider behave normally if you drag the knob.

 If you're using React, the global variables can be handled by state and props.
 See the RangeStepInput React component here for the